dc232/Google_test_task/README.md

 curl -I --insecure https://Loadbalancer-IP-address
 ```

-The above command Above is an example of how we can check all the header for a given ip address
+The above command above is an example of how we can check all the header for a given IP address
 where curl is a tool to transfer data from or to a server and the I argument Fetches the headers only!
-as exaplined by this source: https://curl.haxx.se/docs/manpage.html
+as explained by this source: https://curl.haxx.se/docs/manpage.html

-The reason that we use --insecure is becuase in the runme file a self signed ssl certificate is created.
+The reason that we use --insecure is because in the runme file a self-signed SSL certificate is created.
-The problem with this is that no CA will sign this particular type of certifcate and this is why we need the --insecure
+The problem with this is that no CA will sign this particular type of certificate and this is why we need the --insecure

 ![header_test_output_and_correction](https://user-images.githubusercontent.com/11795947/37993397-78de3cd6-3206-11e8-93ef-f24bb0b4dfcd.png)

-The above picture shows what happens when we do not add the --insecure arguement to the command curl.
-As can be seen the certifcate verfication check fails as the certifcate is seen to be untrusted.
+The above picture shows what happens when we do not add the --insecure argument to the command curl.
+As can be seen the certificate verification check fails as the certificate is seen to be untrusted.

-A posible soultion locally for this can be found from this source: https://stackoverflow.com/questions/21181231/server-certificate-verification-failed-cafile-etc-ssl-certs-ca-certificates-c
+A possible solution locally for this can be found from this source: https://stackoverflow.com/questions/21181231/server-certificate-verification-failed-cafile-etc-ssl-certs-ca-certificates-c

-I am still reaserching this part via the link, however it is more practical to associate a hostname with the load balancer and then get the the certifcate signed by a CA such as lets encrypt.
+I am still researching this part via the link, however it is more practical to associate a hostname with the load balancer and then get the certificate signed by a CA such as lets encrypt.

-The self signed certifcate code can be seen via the function ```certifcate_creation``` an excert of which can be seen below
+The self-signed certificate code can be seen via the function ```certifcate_creation``` an excerpt of which can be seen below

 ```
 certifcate_creation () {